perebaj/jjhandbook/work/tino.md

 Doing that you create silos of knowledge and your coworkers will not be able to understand the whys and how to use these external tools which is a bad thing.
 You will be always forced to use a library that you don't know how it works.
 I'm saying that because I'm facing this problem right now.

 When you need to use a new feature and extend the existing tools it's a nightmare because now, you need to learn both, the company tools and the external tools, and usually, the company tools are not well documented 🥹, so, lose-lose situation.

+## My first time using business metrics to drive decisions

+- Churn/Average Spending/Total Payment Volume/How happy are the customers that use a specific feature?

+First experience using business metrics to drive decisions, and I think that it's a really good approach, but just works if you have a good amount of clients where you can extract some insights from them, otherwise, you will be just guessing.